And as you expect, El Rushbo meeting ends surpassing all audience expectations every day.

 And we are really drifting away from a country which offered the opportunity for vast prosperity and wealth to the maximum number of people ever on this planet.

-We are we're casting it aside.
+We are, we're casting it aside.

-Something that's supposedly guaranteed that can't be, and that's economic security and happiness.
+We're throwing that away for something so much less, something with so little expectation, something that's supposedly guaranteed that can't be, and that's economic security and happiness.

-And all you have to see to see the proof of that is to look at every miserable liberal voter, other than their rich ones.
+And all you have to see to see the proof of that is to look at every miserable liberal voter other than their rich ones.

 Look at they're all miserable.